EdwinLiavaa/EdwinLiavaa/web3-ai-resume.md

 ### Volunteer Experiences

-#### Web3 Talent Mentor
+#### Web3 Talents Mentor
 **Bitcoin Talents, Frankfurt School Blockchain Center** | Jan 2025 - Present
-- Mentoring Cohort 4 participants in blockchain and Bitcoin technology leadership development
+- Mentoring Cohort 4 participants in blockchain, AI integration, and Bitcoin technology leadership development
 - Supporting the next generation of Web3 leaders through knowledge sharing and guidance
-- Empowering talent to drive innovation in the Bitcoin ecosystem
+- Empowering talent to drive innovation in the Bitcoin ecosystem with AI-enhanced applications

-#### Web3 Talent Mentor
+#### Web3 Talents Mentor
 **DLT Talents, Frankfurt School Blockchain Center** | Sep 2022 - Jan 2024
 - Participated in an 18-week program focusing on career development in the blockchain ecosystem
 - Supported efforts to empower women as entrepreneurs, technologists, and innovators in the blockchain space